Delaware's 2017 Coastal

 • Required parental consent form (for participants under the age of 18)

-For more information about your preferred site in the 2017 Coastal Cleanup, please contact the zone captain in your area:
+If you are a volunteer and have questions about your site in the 2017 Coastal Cleanup, please contact the zone captain in your area:

 - State Parks Statewide Zone Captain – Lee Temby, 302-644-5005